Skip to content

 Stephanie Ruckstuhl: Stephanie is a care partner for her husband who lives with young onset Lewy Body dementia, she is an Instructor at New Brunswick Community College in St. Andrews, NB, and sits on the Editorial Advisory Board for Live Well-Dementia Connections Magazine.

-Vicky Willis: Former care partner and facilitator with the Lived Experience Network for Southeast Ontario.
+Vicky Willis: Vicky is a former care partner and facilitator with the Lived Experience Network for Southeast Ontario.

 Trisha Wilson: Trisha is a social worker and Performance Improvement Lead, St Joseph’s Care Group, Thunder Bay, ON.